-The June 30, 2017 measurement of the net pension liability for PERS and PFRS used the following actuarial assumptions:
+The June 30, 2018 and 2017 measurement of the net pension liability for PERS and PFRS used the following actuarial assumptions:

-2017
+2018 and 2017

 PERS PFRS

 Inflation Rate 2.25% 2.25%

 Salary Increases:

 Through 2026 1.65-4.15% based on age 2.10-8.98% based on age

 Thereafter 2.65-5.15% based on age 3.10-9.98% based on age

 Investment rate of return 7.00% 7.00%

 Pre-retirement mortality rates for PERS were based on the RP-2000 Employee Pre-retirement Mortality Table for male and female active participants.
 For State employees, mortality tables are set back 4 years for males and females.
-In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
-Post-retirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members and a one-year static projection based on mortality improvement Scale AA.
-In addition, the tables for service retirements and beneficiaries of former members and beneficiaries of former members provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
+In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the Conduent modified 2014 projection scale.
+Post-retirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members.
+In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality rates and projection Scale AA and using a generational approach based on the Conduent 2014 projection scale thereafter.
 Disability retirement rates used to value disabled retirees were based on the RP-2000 Disabled Mortality Table (set back 3 years for males and set forward 1 year for females).